Ronalds Gonzalez

 Education

-Business Administration, Accounting.
-Universidad de Los Andes, Venezuela
+- Business Administration, Accounting: Universidad de Los Andes, Venezuela

-Engineering.
-Universidad de Los Andes, Venezuela
+- Engineering: Universidad de Los Andes, Venezuela

-MBA, Corporate Finance, Jenkins Business School, USA
+- MBA in Corporate Finance: Jenkins Business School, USA

 Area(s) of Expertise